PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Introduction

 \section{Introduction}

-Dark matter (DM) and neutrino s are crucial matter ingredients in the Universe, both playing key roles in the evolution of the Universe and the formation of galactic structures.
-However, their fundamental properties remain unsettled.
+Dark matter (DM) and neutrinos are crucial matter ingredients in the Universe, both playing key roles in the evolution of the Universe and the formation of galactic structures.
+However, the nature of the dark matter remains unknown.
+Some fundamental properties of neutrinos are also elusive.
 One of the leading candidates of DM is the so-called ``Weakly Interacting Massive Particles'' (WIMPs).
 They emerge naturally from various extensions of the Standard Model of particle physics, for example, Supersymmetry, and can reproduce the observed DM relic density without fine-tuning~\cite{Bertone:2004pz,Jungman:1995df}.
-In 1985, inspired by the experimental development in searching for coherent neutrino mag-nucleus scatterings, Goodman and Witten proposed to use similar detectors to search for rare collisions between DM particles and atomic nuclei~\cite{Goodman:1984dc}.
+In 1985, inspired by the experimental development in searching for coherent neutrino-nucleus scatterings, Goodman and Witten proposed to use similar detectors to search for rare collisions between DM particles and atomic nuclei~\cite{Goodman:1984dc}.
 This experimental approach, known as the DM direct detection, has been carried out around the globe for nearly forty years (see, for example, Refs.~\cite{Gaitskell:2004gd,MarrodanUndagoitia:2015veg,Liu:2017drf,Schumann:2019eaa,Billard:2021uyg,Cushman:2013zza} and references therein).
-In recent years, the dual-phase xenon time projection chamber (TPC) has emerged as a leading experimental technique and made very fast progress on the detection sensitivity to DM-nucleon interactions, covering a wide range of parameter space for a DM mass greater than 5 GeV/$c^2$.
+In recent decades, the dual-phase xenon time projection chamber (TPC) has emerged as a leading experimental technique and made very fast progress on the detection sensitivity to DM-nucleon interactions, covering a wide range of parameter space for a DM mass greater than a few GeV/$c^2$.
 Three large experimental collaborations, PandaX~\cite{PandaX-4T:2021bab}, XENON~\cite{XENON:2023cxc}, and LZ~\cite{LZ:2022lsv} have now all entered the multi-tonne-target stage.
 Yet, no clear DM signals have been observed.
 Ultimately, the sensitivity of DM direct detection will be limited by the neutrino background from the coherent scatterings of solar and atmospheric neutrinos with nuclei, known as the ``neutrino floor''~\cite{Billard:2013qya} or ``neutrino fog''~\cite{OHare:2021utq}.
 It is worth noting that once the neutrino floor is reached, the xenon detector is also a sensitive probe of neutrino interactions, which offers new physics opportunities on its own.